TexasInstruments/AM26x-add-on-SDK/README.md

 ---

-If you want to provide Feedback or request for a new lab, please create a new E2E thread here: https://e2e.ti.com/p/addpost and connect with our experts.
+If you want to provide Feedback or request for a new application in the AM26x-add-on-SDK, please create a new E2E thread here: https://e2e.ti.com/p/addpost and connect with our experts.

 ## Directory structure